RaoulLuque/PlantSwap/docs/milestone_5/deploying_the_application_to_the_cloud.md

 Since I already had an existing account I could login into the CLI tool using `fly auth login`.
 Similar to how they handle other configuration and login processes, this opens a browser where one can simply log in and this login is transferred to the CLI tool.

+Additionally, I want to note that I already had 2 factor authentication setup, as is recommended with cloud providers.

 ## Deploying the application